 UK references Rol references Paragraph Act (unless otherwise stated) Companies Act 2014 'qualifying partnership' A partnership meeting the definition of a qualifying partnership as set out in the Partnerships (Accounts) Regulations 2008 (SI 2008/569).
 See Irish footnote to definition of micro-entity.
-Certain partnerships are required to comply with Part 6 of the Companies Act 2014 by virtue of the European Communities (Accounts) Regulations 1993 (as amended).
+Qualifying partnerships are required to apply Part 6 of the Companies Act 2014 in accordance with the European Union (Qualifying Partnerships: Accounting and Auditing) Regulations 2019.
+Refer also to paragraph A4.5A of this appendix.